BardRedStar/EasyStartGuide/README.md

 * `.byClickOnGuide` - Dismisses lesson only after click on lesson view (default value)

 > :heavy_exclamation_mark: **NOTE:**
-> This parameter has a great compatibility with the customView and it won`t dismiss the lesson even after click on button on the custom view.
+> This parameter has a great compatibility with the customView and it won't dismiss the lesson even after click on button on the custom view.

 # Author